-Ask Permission to Gather Information
+1. Ask Permission to Gather Information

 Another thing to keep in mind is not to overwhelm them by asking everything in one go.
-As your objective should be to build a relationship with them over the long-term, you can complete the information you require through several contacts with the same customer.
+Since your objective is to build a long-term relationship with them, you can complete the information you require through several contacts with the same customer.

-Make them Feel Special
+3. Make them Feel Special

-Keep the Relationship Fresh
+4. Keep the Relationship Fresh

 Not only does this ensure continuously updated content, but also involves the customer in what is shown, so that it remains relevant and of interest to them.
 People love to post and comment, so include message boards, tip sharing platforms or photo albums, whatever is relevant to your targeted customers.

-Ask their Advice Frequently
+5. Ask their Advice - Frequently

 For your customers to appreciate how much you value them and their business, involve them in it, by asking for feedback on how you are doing.
 If you have new ideas or plans, share details with them or enable them to vote for new flavors, concepts or advertising ideas.

-Always Offer a Simple Way Out
+6. Always Offer a Simple Way Out